marklreyes/marklreyes/README.md

 ## Advocacy Work 📣
 Active projects I maintain outside of the "9 to 5" agendas!
 * **[AllWebSD](https://allwebsd.com/):** Storyteller out of America's Finest City and KiloByte Contributor to San Diego Futures Foundation. <span style="color: white; background: orange; padding: 1px;">Site built with Netlify's [React Router Template](https://github.com/marklreyes/react-router-allwebsd).
-Recent upgrades to React 19 and Tailwind 4.
-OpenAI integration now available!</span>
+Upgraded to React 19 and Tailwind 4 with an additional OpenAI integration!</span>

 > **Disclaimer:** Advocacy/Opinions expressed are my own and not reflective of current or past employers.